StructDiffusion: Language-Guided Creation of Physically-Valid Structures using Unseen Objects: for Object Rearrangement

 \textbf{Object encoder.} Given the segmented point cloud $x_i$ of an object $o_i$, we learn an encoder $h_o(x_i)$, in order to obtain the latent representation of the object.
 This is based on Point Cloud Transformer (PCT)~\cite{guo2021pct}, which has been shown to be effective at shape classification and part segmentation.
 We process the centered point cloud with PCT and learn a separate multilayer perceptron (MLP) to encode the mean position of the original point cloud.
 Encodings from the two networks are concatenated to give $h_o(x_i)$.
 We rely on this latent representation of objects for semantic, geometric, and spatial reasoning.

 \textbf{Language.} To map the language goal to its latent representation, we map each unique word token from the language instructions separately to an embedding with a learned mapping $h_w(w_i)$.
 This method helps establish a fine-grained correspondence between each part of the language specification and the respective constraint on the generated structure.
+We further investigate encoding whole sentences using a sentence transformer in Appendix \ref{sec:sentence-model}.

 \textbf{Diffusion encodings.} Since the goal poses of objects are iteratively optimized by the diffusion model and need to feed back to the model, we use a MLP to encode the goal poses of the objects $h_T(\xi^{goal}_i)$.
 To compute the time-dependent Gaussian posterior for reverse diffusion, we combine a latent code for $t$ in the feature channel by learning a time embedding $h_{time}(t)$.